To book an appointment in one of our Pharmacies, please select the Book Now Button.

-Emergency Contraceptive also know as the morning after pill is a pill that you take after unprotected sex to prevent pregnancy.
+The Emergency Contraceptive also known as the morning after pill is a tablet that you take after unprotected sex to prevent pregnancy.
 It can also be used if regular contraception has failed or you are worried that your regular contraception may have not been used or taken correctly.
-If you think you may need emergency contraceptive it is always important to act quickly and consult your pharmacist for advice.
+If you think you may need emergency contraception it is always important to act quickly and consult your pharmacist for advice.
 It is important to note that is most effective when taken as close as possible to the event.

-It is available to you directly from your local pharmacy, without a prescription for those over 17years old, following a private consultation with the pharmacist to ensure suitability for you.
+The morning after pill is available to you directly from your local pharmacy, without a prescription for those over 16 years of age, subject to meeting certain criteria.

 - You may be taking other medications or have certain medical conditions that make it unsafe for you to use emergency contraception

-- Allergic to any of the ingredients in the medication
+- You are allergic to any of the ingredients in the medication

 - You have already taken an emergency contraceptive pill within this cycle.

 - Your last period was irregular in some way